Inflectra/spira-documentation/docs/SpiraApps/ConditionalLists.md

 - TestSetStatusId
 - TestSetTypeId

-#### Current Limitations
+!!! info "Current liimitations"

-Status fields only work on page load or on save in Spira 8.8, and are only intended to work as Primary fields, not affected fields.
-Tags are supported only for Primary fields and cannot be used as affected fields in Spira 8.8.
+    - Status fields can only by used as Primary fields, not affected fields
+    - Tags can only by used as Primary fields, not affected fields

 ## Using the SpiraApp
 This SpiraApp works automatically on the details page for the following artifacts: